kimjee8955/DH151-DataMeetsArt/Group_Assignments/UpdatedProposal.md

 ## Methodology:
 Mapping is a great visualization method of location-based data.
 Given that we want to showcase public art around Los Angeles, we think web mapping will be a fun, interactive way for users to enjoy our content.
 Mapping has advantages over traditional charts and graphs in that it is extremely versatile in incorporating multi-dimensional data, including spatial and temporal variables.
 We hope this will allow users to get a deeper understanding of the significance of public art installations in relation to where they exist around LA.

+Our workflow, data plan, and UX design sections below describes how we ideated and developed our website in more detail.

 ## Workflow:
 <table>
   <tr>